Enhancing Descriptive Captions with Visual Attributes for Multimodal Perception: Experiments

 \subsection{Ablation Study}

-\textbf{Comparing different annotation methods.} We compared different image annotation methods, including human annotations, GenerateList LMM annotations, and our DCE.
+\textbf{Comparing different annotation methods.} We compared different image annotation methods, including human annotations, GenerateList LMM annotations, and our EDC.
 Specifically, we annotated 118K COCO images and conducted comparisons on LLaVA-v1.5 and LLaVA-NeXT.
 The experimental results are shown in Table~\ref{tab:ablation}.
-We found that the image captions generated by DCE improve LMM performance on downstream tasks more effectively than other annotation methods.
-Notably, compared to captions annotated by internVL2, DCE's inclusion of object attributes significantly improves model performance on OKVQA and TextVQA tasks.
+We found that the image captions generated by EDC improve LMM performance on downstream tasks more effectively than other annotation methods.
+Notably, compared to captions annotated by internVL2, EDC's inclusion of object attributes significantly improves model performance on OKVQA and TextVQA tasks.
 Relational attributes enhance the model's understanding of multi-object relationships, leading to a notable increase in GQA performance.
-Furthermore, superior results on complex LMM benchmarks like MM-Vet, MMBench, and SEED highlight that DCE-generated captions provide rich and comprehensive scene information.
+Furthermore, superior results on complex LMM benchmarks like MM-Vet, MMBench, and SEED highlight that EDC-generated captions provide rich and comprehensive scene information.

-\textbf{Case Study.} Figure~\ref{fig:ablation_vis} presents example captions generated by the DCE engine and the general MLLM LLaVA-NeXT 34B.
-It is evident that visual specialists within DCE capture detailed object and relational attributes, resulting in richer and more descriptive captions.
+\textbf{Case Study.} Figure~\ref{fig:ablation_vis} presents example captions generated by the EDC engine and the general MLLM LLaVA-NeXT 34B.
+It is evident that visual specialists within EDC capture detailed object and relational attributes, resulting in richer and more descriptive captions.
 For instance, in Figure~\ref{fig:ablation_vis}(a), the OCR information highlights the precision of OCR specialist model, while the fine-grained model’s identification of specific aircraft types further enhances caption informativeness.
-Additionally, the relational attributes significantly enrich description by providing detailed spatial relationships between objects, underscoring the advantages of DCE in capturing comprehensive scene details.
-More visualization results are provided in the \textbf{Appendix}.
+Additionally, the relational attributes significantly enrich description by providing detailed spatial relationships between objects, underscoring the advantages of EDC in capturing comprehensive scene details.
+More visualization results are provided in the \textbf{Appendix E}.